 China's Meituan on hiring spree for 60,000 jobs as expands into new sectors

-Chinese food delivery giant Meituan (3690.HK) said it aimed to hire 60,000 new employees in 2021 as the company expands into new areas of businesses such as group community buying.
+BEIJING (Reuters) -Chinese food delivery giant Meituan said it aimed to hire 60,000 new employees in 2021 as the company expands into new areas of businesses such as group community buying.

 Meituan’s plan includes recruiting engineers, customer managers, and logistics professionals, the company said in a statement on Wednesday.
 The company, whose services also include hotel booking and bike sharing, had a total of around 69,000 employees at the end of 2020, according to its annual report.